 “We had a tenant describe it perfectly—they use this campus as a destination office.
 When employees come here, they know it’s going to be a memorable experience,” says Brazis.

 Brazis joined Hobbs Brook Real Estate four and a half years ago, just before the COVID-19 pandemic dramatically altered workplace dynamics.
-This timing provided him with a unique perspective on the industry’s rapid evolution.
+This timing provided her with a unique perspective on the industry’s rapid evolution.

 “I’ve witnessed tenant engagement transform from an afterthought to an integral part of property management, leasing, and everything related to the built environment,” Brazis explains.
 “It’s no longer just a nice amenity, it’s a core business strategy.”